Detective Story (1951 film)

-Detective Story is a 1951 American crime drama directed by William Wyler and starring Kirk Douglas that tells the story of one day in the lives of the various people who populate a police detective squad.
-The ensemble supporting cast features Eleanor Parker, William Bendix, Cathy O'Donnell, and George Macready.
-Both Lee Grant and Joseph Wiseman play large roles in their film debuts.
+Detective Story is a 1951 American crime drama film noir directed by William Wyler and starring Kirk Douglas that tells the story of one day in the lives of the various people who populate a police detective squad.
+The ensemble supporting cast features Eleanor Parker, William Bendix, Cathy O'Donnell and George Macready, and Lee Grant and Joseph Wiseman play large roles in their film debuts.
 The film was adapted by Robert Wyler and Philip Yordan from the 1949 play by Sidney Kingsley.
-It was nominated for four Academy Awards, including Academy Award for Best Director for Wyler, Best Actress for Parker, and Best Supporting Actress for Grant.
+It was nominated for four Academy Awards, including Academy Award for Best Director for Wyler, Best Actress for Parker and Best Supporting Actress for Grant.

-An angry New York detective is one of a precinct of cops in a grim daily battle with the city's lowlife.
-Little does he realize that his obsessive pursuit of an "abortionist" is leading him to a discovery closer to home.
-The characters who pass through the precinct over the course of the day include a young petty embezzler, a pair of burglars, and a naive shoplifter.